17th FINA World Championships budapest 2017 – visual identity

 FINA – Fédération Internationale de Natation

-When designing the 17th FINA World Championships logo, we considered the previously submitted work, but we have thoroughly revised it due to several reasons.
-FINA strictly regulates the visual identities of their events, so the elements on the right side of the logo were tied.
-The proportions of the lilac form have been designed to best use the available space.
-The organizers requested to display the tricolor in the logo, which we allowed for the white background version only.
-In building the image, we had to keep the international FINA trademark in a coordinative conjunction with the event logo, which brought us many challenges during the graphic design.
-Several variants of the emblem have been prepared for different uses; for example, we have prepared an independent version for the identity of the Balatonfüred event.
+The design of the logo for the 17th FINA World Championships has taken into account the previously submitted work, but due to the new aspects that have arisen, it has been thoroughly revised.
+FINA strictly regulates the image of its events, so the elements on the right side of the logo were tied.
+The proportions of the lily shape were designed to make the best use of the space available.
+The organisers asked for the tricolour to appear in the logo, which we only allowed for the white background version.
+In building the identity, we had to keep the international FINA trademark in juxtaposition to the event logo, which presented us with many challenges in the graphic design.
+We created several versions of the logo for different uses, but also, for example, a separate version for the separate identity of the Balatonfüred event.

-In order to promote the event, we have been asked to design a stamp and a corresponding envelope, a postmark stamp and a more complex newspaper.
-The latter later served as the basis for the special World Championship editions of the National Sport magazine.
+To promote the event, we were asked to design a stamp and accompanying envelope, a stamp and a more complex newspaper.
+The latter was also used as the basis for the World Championship special editions of National Sport.

 The medals were made of brass, the masterpieces were made by laminated erosion.
 The project was a design challenge for us as it was impossible to design a plastic transition between the depth levels, so we had to assign an erosion depth value and a particular surface treatment to the two-dimensional graphics.
 The curves visible on the medals were used not as a separate material, but as graphic motifs, which we tried to make more vibrant with fine grooves and polished surfaces.
 The medals also include the FINA and the event logos, as well as the graphics for lake Balaton and the river Danube on the medals awarded in either Budapest or Balatonfüred, respectively, as requested by the organizing committee.